mooxphp/moox/_themes/README.md

 Welcome to the TallUI project.
 We are in an early stage of development.
 We will soon publish our first components and packages for Laravel and the TALL-Stack.
 Stay tuned.

 TallUI Themes will be available soon.
+There is [just an idea](./website/tallui-theme/README.md) on how to solve this.